Maximize your fireplace’s potential with different types of wood. Start with this user-friendly guide to identifying types of firewood.

 You can use a moisture tester to gauge whether your firewood is ready to burn but there are a few other ways to check.

 Well-seasoned wood always looks darker than green wood of the same species.
-Unseasoned wood has a fresh bright color, while seasoned wood looks yellowish or greyish in comparison.
+Unseasoned wood has a fresh bright colour, while seasoned wood looks yellowish or greyish in comparison.
 The ends of the wood’s grains also have a separated look.

 When you knock two small pieces of the wood together it should sound dry and hollow if it’s seasoned for long enough.